EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 # Acknowledgements

-MKH acknowledges the support of Calvin University for a sabbatical during which he developed the PSUT framework and course releases during which he wrote many of the `R` packages described in this paper.
+M.K.H. acknowledges the support of Calvin University for a sabbatical during which he developed the PSUT framework and course releases during which he wrote many of the `R` packages described in this paper.
-ZM's and PEB's time was funded by the UK Research Council under EPSRC Fellowship award EP/R024254/1.
+Z.M.'s time was funded by
+the UK Research Council under EPSRC Fellowship award EP/R024254/1.
-EA's time was funded by
+E.A.'s time was funded by
 the University of Leeds (School of Earth and Environment).
+M.K.H., Z.M., and E.A. are grateful for support and encouragement from Paul E. Brockway (University of Leeds).
+It is Paul's EPSRC fellowship that provided the need for the software described in this paper.

 # References